Stable recovery of a non-compactly supported coefficient of a Schr\"odinger equation on an infinite waveguide: Acknowledgments

 \section{Acknowledgments}

-The author would like to thank Mr Mourad BELLASSOUED and Mr Yavar KIAN for their valuable and constructive suggestions during the planning and development of this research work and for the huge time spent to read carefully this manuscript.
+The author would like to thank Mr Mourad BELLASSOUED and Mr Yavar KIAN for their valuable and constructive suggestions during the planning and development of this research work and for the huge time spent to read carefully this manuscript. \\ The author would like also to thank the editor and the referees for the careful reading of the paper and for their insightful comments on which substantially helped improving the quality of the paper.